-SET) ↓ $ ightharpoonup$ units params inputs outputs alarms comms tm/log ${f SETUP}$ test end JEFAULT TOTAL The instrument displays the default Total when the user presses the TOTAL key.
-If the display timeout is enabled, the instrument displays the default Total when there is no user action for the period of the display timeout period.
-Press or to select the default total display.
-SUPPLY VOLT The instrument provides a power-limited supply for external transducers.
+SET) ↓ igodallow units params inputs outputs alarms comms tm/log $f SETUP$ test end DEFRULT V Select the main menu variable to display on power up or when the display timeout period has elapsed if it is enabled.
+Press or to select the default variable display.
+SUPPLY VO The instrument provides a power-limited supply for external transducers.
 Press or to set the transducer supply voltage between 8 and 24 volts DC as required.
-T-OUT MODE If the Display Timeout mode is enabled, and there is no user activity for the defined timeout period, the display panel returns to the default display.
+T-OUT MO If the Display Timeout mode is enabled, and there is no user activity for the defined timeout period, the display panel returns to the default display.
 This function is useful for the following reasons: • to return the display to a preferred variable after the user has finished reading other information, • to cancel the calibration mode and return to the default display if the user does not exit from the calibration mode for any reason.
 Press or to select the display timeout function as follows: DISABLE - Timeout is completely disabled.
 EN DISP - Timeout is enabled during Normal mode and Calibration View mode.
-EN EDIT - Timeout is enabled during Calibration Set mode.
-EN ALL - Timeout is enabled for all modes.
+EN EDIT - Timeout is enabled during Calibration Set mode. • EN ALL - Timeout is enabled for all modes.
+T-OUT S The Display Timeout period defines the delay for the Display Timeout mode if it is enabled.
+The display timeout period can be from 10 to 99 seconds.
+DISPL TA The Display Tags option determines whether the instrument displays the default display tags or the user-defined tags.
+The display tag setting also defines whether the instrument displays the default error and warning messages, or the user-defined messages.
+Note: The user-defined tags can be entered into the instrument only by the manufacturer or the distributor.
+Press ▲ or ▼ to select the Display Tags option as follows: DEFAULT - the instrument displays the default (English) tags USER - the instrument displays the user-defined tags.